nand-n/gopher/README.md

 - Parametersa and argumets
   - we define out fucn with paramets (if any)
   - we call our func and pass in arguments (in any)
-- Everything in go is pass by valueZ
+- Everything in go is pass by value